Best Money Management Strategies For Sports Betting

 Easy Money explained: Firstly, what you want to do is to establish an objective: how much do you expect to win, where to shop, what maximum odds to reach.
 The next step would be to divide your bankroll into 6-10 equal amounts to make sure you have some room for error (It also depends on the time frame, the amounts of bets you place, how often do you plan to reload your betting account, what odds you plan to reach etc.).

 Now you’ll start with let’s say £10 and aim to reach total odds of 10-20-50, wagering the stake plus winnings after each winning bet.
 Thereupon you’ll essentially wager on betting tips that have very short odds: usually, less than 1.10.
 When you winning streak comes to an end before reaching the desired objective you’ll have to start a new hand.

 Hints: In order to profit you will require a long winning streak, so your best option is to go with the safest possible bets you can find on the market (and not value bets, as you can’t afford to lose when applying Easy Money).
 Football betting, NFL betting or horse racing, it doesn’t really matter, just make sure you use Asian Handicaps, lay betting on betting exchanges and anything you can think of to make your bets as safe as possible.

 Even though this money management betting strategy will constantly require you to increase stakes, the risk of ruin is not big, due to the fact that the bet amount includes the prior winnings and not other chunks of your initial bankroll.
 On top of that, wagering on such low betting odds will considerably increase your win percentage and therefore, even if you are unsuccessful you’ll at least buy more time and save some money.

 We advise you that this betting strategy is not recommended for the faint-hearted: Your mind will play tricks on you and you’ll really feel the pressure piling up when your bet size will become 20 times bigger than your initial stake.
-But then again, without composure you won’t become a successful sports bettor!
+But then again, without composure you won’t ever become a successful sports bettor!